Waratah Cup: Federation Cup (1957–1966) and original Waratah Cup / Rothmans Cup (1970s)

+Rebirth (1991–1997) and re-introduction (2004–2013)

+In 1991, the Challenge Cup and the first division pre-season cup were replaced by the NSW Waratah State Cup.
+Little is known of the original format of the fledgling editions but by 1995, 99 teams were competing and 94 in 1996.
+In 1997, Wollongong Wolves FC won the final Waratah Cup before it was resurrected after six years in 2004.

+Since this time, the competition has continued uninterrupted, save for the 2020 and 2021 editions that were cancelled due to COVID-19.
+The initial edition in 2004 was won by Sydney Crescent Star with an extra time win over fellow NSW Premier League team, Bonnyrigg White Eagles.
+In the following nine years, Sutherland were the only club to win the cup on two occasions (in 2009 and 2012) and the 2010 final was the only edition to be decided on penalties, with Marconi defeating Spirit FC after the match was still scoreless after extra time.

-Current cup competitions (since 2014)
+Current format (since 2014)

 Since 2014 the Waratah Cup has become part of the qualifying competition for the FFA Cup, now known as the Australia Cup.
 In 2014, seven teams qualified for the Round of 32.

 For 2015, the preliminary rounds of the 2015 FFA Cup replaced the early rounds of the competition; the 5 NSW qualifiers to the Round of 32 then competed for the 2015 Waratah Cup.

 Starting in 2015, the reigning champions of the National Premier Leagues qualified directly for the FFA Cup proper (round of 32).
 Blacktown City, Sydney United, and Wollongong Wolves won the NPL national championships in 2015, 2016, and 2019 respectively.
 Therefore the three teams were not required to participate in FFA Cup preliminary rounds in 2016, 2017, and 2021.
 They were also seeded directly into final rounds of the Waratah Cup in the respective seasons, along with the other FFA Cup qualifiers from NSW.

 From 2020 onwards, NSW qualification to the Round of 32 decreased to four slots instead of the previous five.